E-Book Cover |

 M.L.
 Gammella; Ruth Long; Sarah Aisling; Lillie McFerrin; Jenn Monty; Jeff Tsuruoka; Lisa Shambrook; Lizze Koch; Samantha Geary; Nick Johns; L.E.
 Jamez; Jeff Hollar; Bradley Richter.

 Micah Van Zandt – artist, musician, performer – who used the writer's pictures to design a cover that mimicked the CD cover.
-Check out his work on these links:-
+Check out his work on these links:-Why get involved in this challenge?

 DeviantArt